AccelByte/accelbyte-unreal-sdk-plugin/README.md

 ## 4. Integrate with Your Game

-Copy `JusticeSDK` and `JusticeWebBrowserWidget` folders from  Plugin folder to your Game Plugins' folder.
+Copy `JusticeSDK` folder and `JusticeWebBrowserWidget` folder from Plugin folder to your Game Plugins folder.

 Make sure you add dependency to your .uproject file